 writes Escher about the period in which he created this lithograph in 1940.
 He couldn’t even appreciate his own beautiful lithograph Snow, which he made in this period.
 Escher’s family was relocated in 1935 from sunny Rome to Switzerland.
 And whilst the children enjoyed playing in the snow, their parents were wasting away.
 Escher hated it there and his wife became depressed.
 At precisely that time, he made his only ever reproduction of the work of another artist: Hell.
 As if he were only able to express his own misfortune through someone else’s work.

 23 years later

-Elements from Hell reappear later in Escher’s masterpiece Belvedère.
+Elements from Hell reappear later in Escher’s masterpiece Belvedere.
 The noble woman in the bottom right-hand corner in particular, as well as the man at her side and the stairs a floor above seem to have been inspired by Hell.
-Even 23 years later, the influence of Bosch’s work can still be seen in Escher’s work.
+Even 23 years after reproducing Bosch’s work, the influence can still be seen in Escher’s work.